supermarsx/autogithubpullmerge/docs/usage_summary.md

 - `--poll-interval` - how often to poll GitHub (seconds, `0` disables).
 - `--max-request-rate` - limit GitHub requests per minute.
+- `--max-hourly-requests` - cap GitHub requests per hour (auto-detected with a `5000`/hour fallback when the API is unavailable).
 - `--rate-limit-margin` - reserve a fraction of the hourly GitHub rate limit (default `0.7`).
+- `--rate-limit-refresh-interval` - query GitHub's rate limit endpoint every _N_ seconds (default `60`).
+- `--retry-rate-limit-endpoint` - keep retrying the rate limit endpoint after a failure instead of falling back permanently.
+- `--rate-limit-retry-limit` - cap how many scheduled retries are attempted when `--retry-rate-limit-endpoint` is supplied (default `3`).
 - `--pr-limit` - limit how many pull requests to fetch when listing.
 - `--pr-since` - only list pull requests newer than the given duration (e.g. `30m`, `2h`, `1d`).